-- For already-compressed file types (such as .zip, .gz, .avi, .gif), assign a file type of binary+F1 to prevent the server from attempting to compress them again before storing them. - For regular binary files, add binary+l to make so that only one person at a time can check them out. - A sample file is provided in \$SDP/Server/config/typemap p4 configure set defaultChangeType=restricted

-5. To make your changelists default to restricted (for high security environments):
+- For already-compressed file types (such as .zip, .gz, .avi, .gif), assign a file type of binary+Fl to prevent the server from attempting to compress them again before storing them. - For regular binary files, add binary+I to make so that only one person at a time can check them out. - A sample file is provided in \$SDP/Server/config/typemap - 5.
+To make your changelists default to restricted (for high security environments):